CompuTec/processforce-docs/current/user-guide/quality-control/quality-control-frequency-based-on-supplier-rating.md

 **BP QC Code To - Business Partner Qualification** – Code value

-Close QC Tests -
+**Close QC Tests** -

-a) If in Protocol Close QC Test = Yes, then tests are generated for all occurrences.
+    1. If in Protocol Close QC Test = Yes, then tests are generated for all occurrences.
 Tests that are not a multiple of the Counter Value are closed with Status = Closed and Test Status = Passed.

-b) If in Protocol Close QC Test = No, then tests are generated only for occurrences that are a multiple of the Counter Value.
+    2. If in Protocol Close QC Test = No, then tests are generated only for occurrences that are a multiple of the Counter Value.

-Enable Create Closed QC Tests from Frequency Rules in GS switch on/off above functionally globally - it works like in b).
+    Enable Create Closed QC Tests from Frequency Rules in GS switch on/off above functionally globally - it works like in 2.

-## ~~Counters grid for selected Rule
+## ~~Counters grid for selected Rule~~

 **Counter ID** – key in counters table